According to Gentoo's official site,

 / key to search for

 VIRTIO_MMIO.
 After you have located them, enable them as well as the new items that may show up after enabling these two.
-Save and quit the
+Also select Maintain a devtmpfs file system to mount at /dev so that critical device files are already available early in the boot process (CONFIG_DEVTMPFS and CONFIG_DEVTMPFS_MOUNT).

 If you have a rather small terminal or you're not fond of searching around for options, you can also hack